-ARRANGEMENTS FOR DEALING WITH PEER-ON-PEER ALLEGATIONS (INCLUDING PEER ON PEER SEXUAL VIOLENCE AND HARASSMENT)
+ARRANGEMENTS FOR DEALING WITH CHILD-ON-CHILD ALLEGATIONS (INCLUDING CHILD ON CHILD SEXUAL VIOLENCE AND HARASSMENT)

-Peer-on-peer abuse is abuse by one or more children or young people against another child or young person.
+Child-on-child abuse is abuse by one or more children or young people against another child or young person.
 It can be standalone or as part of wider abuse and can happen both inside and outside of college, and online.
-It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), , physical abuse, initiation/hazing type violence and rituals, upskirting, sexting, sexual assault, gender-based issues, harmful sexual behaviours including peer on peer sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+It can manifest itself in many ways and can include abuse within intimate partner relationships, bullying (including cyber bullying, prejudice-based and discriminatory bullying), physical abuse, initiation/hazing type violence and rituals, upskirting, sexting, sexual assault, gender-based issues, harmful sexual behaviours including child on child sexual violence and sexual harassment, causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party.
+It can also occur through a group of children or young people sexually assaulting or sexually harassing a single child/young person or group of children/young people.

-Children and young people can also abuse their peers online and this can take the form of abusive, harassing and misogynistic messages, the consensual and non-consensual sharing of nudes and/or semi nudes and indecent images, especially around group chats, and the sharing of abusive images and pornography, to those who do not wish to receive such content.
+Children and young people can also abuse online and this can take the form of harassing and misogynistic/misandrist messages, the consensual and non-consensual sharing of nudes and/or semi nudes and indecent images, especially around group chats, and the sharing of abusive images and pornography, to those who do not wish to receive such content.

-These arrangements apply to all reports and concerns of peer on peer abuse, whether they have happened in college or outside of it, and/or online.
+These arrangements apply to all reports and concerns of child on child abuse, whether they have happened in college or outside of it, and/or online.
 Abuse that occurs online or outside of college should not be downplayed and should be treated equally seriously.

 Staff will address inappropriate behaviour (even if it appears to be relatively innocuous) to help prevent problematic, abusive and/or violent behaviour in the future.
-Abusive comments and interactions should never be passed off or dismissed as "banter" or "part of growing up".
+The College takes a zero-tolerance approach and abusive comments and interactions should never be passed off or dismissed as "banter" or "part of growing up".
 Nor will harmful sexual behaviours be dismissed as the same or "just having a laugh" or "boys being boys".
 Staff will also challenge physical behaviours (that are potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them.

-The College acknowledges that even if there have been no reported cases of peer on peer abuse in relation to students within the College, such abuse may still be taking place and is simply not being reported.
+The College acknowledges that even if there have been no reported cases of child on child abuse in relation to students within the College, such abuse may still be taking place and is simply not being reported.
 The College will ensure that students are aware of how they can report abuse, and that they are aware of the procedures that the College will follow once a report has been made.
 These procedures will be well promoted and in a format that is easily accessible and easily understood by students.